Best Brightening Routine for Dry, Flaky Skin

 Step 4: Rich Night Cream

-Step 5: Face Oil (The Secret Weapon)
+Step 5: Face Oil (Essential for Dry Skin)

 Step 6 (Optional): Sleeping Mask 2-3x Weekly